Winged Victory of Samothrace: In the 19th century

 In 1863, Charles Champoiseau (1830–1909), acting chief of the Consulate of France in Adrianopolis (now Edirne in Turkey), undertook from March 6 to May 7 the exploration of the ruins of the sanctuary of the Great Gods on the island of Samothrace.
 On April 13, 1863, he discovered part of the bust and the body of a large female statue in white marble accompanied by numerous fragments of drapery and feathers.
-He recognised this as the goddess Niké, Victory, traditionally represented in Greek antiquity as a winged woman.
+He recognised this as the goddess Nike, Victory, traditionally represented in Greek antiquity as a winged woman.
 In the same place was a jumble of about fifteen large grey marble blocks whose form or function was unclear: he concluded it was a funerary monument.
 He decided to send the statue and fragments to the Louvre Museum, and to leave the large blocks of grey marble on site.
 Departing Samothrace at the beginning of May 1863, the statue arrived in Toulon at the end of August and in Paris on May 11, 1864.

 A first restoration was undertaken by Adrien Prévost de Longpérier, then curator of Antiquities at the Louvre, between 1864 and 1866.
 The main part of the body (2.14 m from the upper belly to the feet) is erected on a stone base, and largely completed by fragments of drapery, including the fold of himation that flares behind the legs on the Nike.
 The remaining fragments – the right part of the bust and a large part of the left wing – too incomplete to be placed on the statue, are stored.
 Given the exceptional quality of the sculpture, Longpérier decided to present the body alone, exhibited until 1880 among the Roman statues, first in the Caryatid Room, then briefly in the Tiber Room.

 Tetradrachm of Demetrios Poliorcetes (293–292 BC).
 Obverse: Nike before the ship; reverse: Poseidon.